Giving you the best of everything for this special time.

 Family Rest Time is designated on the Birth Center between 2 – 4 p.m. daily to encourage the family to rest or nap.
 We encourage no visitors during this time but it is up to you whether you allow visitors at this time.

 We are fortunate to have International board certified lactation consultants on staff.
 They have a wide breadth of knowledge that guides women in breastfeeding.
-A lactation consultant will visit you in the hospital to assist you as you begin to breastfeed.
-She is available to you for further consultation during your stay.
+A lactation consultant will visit you in the hospital to assist you as you begin to breastfeed and is available to you for further consultation during your stay.

 If you are experiencing difficulty with breastfeeding at home, a personal appointment can be made with the lactation consultant.
 Most insurance covers this appointment.
 If you have any questions about breastfeeding, you are welcome to leave these on the Lactation Line.
 If they are urgent and concern your baby’s well being, we encourage you to call your pediatrician.
 Appointments can be made Monday through Friday by calling the Birth Center at 978-463-1060 or the Lactation Line at 978-463-1079.

-The Department of Public Health’s most current data (2009) for c-section rates in the state of Massachusetts shows that Anna Jaques Hospital’s primary (or first time) c-section rate is 22.7%, which is below the state average and compares favorably to many hospitals in Massachusetts whose rates are in the 30% range.
+The Department of Public Health’s most current data for c-section rates in the state of Massachusetts shows that Anna Jaques Hospital’s primary (or first time) c-section rate is 26%, which compares favorably to many hospitals in Massachusetts whose rates are in the 30% range.

-Anna Jaques has also decreased the C-section infection rate to below 2% in 2011, which is well below the national average.
+Anna Jaques has also decreased the C-section infection rate to below 2%, which is well below the national average.